SkalskiP/cvtools/README.md

 ### `cvtools.scripts.record`

+Allows you to capture webcam stream and save frames as separate images in specified directory.

 | **argument**            | **mandatory** | **type** | **description**                                       |
 |:-----------------------:|:-------------:|:--------:|:------------------------------------------------------|
 | `device-id`             | ✓             | `int`    | specifies device id of webcam you would like to use   |